Digitising Recurring Journey in Insurance

 DIGITAL PHASE

-COVID is pushing people to a digital space rapidly, which has led to increased used in Credit Cards than net banking.
-Credit Cards have become the best optimal solution because of its standing instructions, reliability and one-click journey.
+COVID is pushing people to a digital space rapidly, which has led to increased use of Credit Cards than net banking.
+Credit Cards have become the best optimal solution because of their standing instructions, reliability and one-click journey.
 This has given a higher bitrate and success rate in this sector.

 ENHANCING CUSTOMER EXPERIENCE